 La Grande Illusion is presented in its original full frame format.
 The 1080p image is arrived at with an AVC MPEG-4 codec at an average of 24 mbps.
 Simply put, this movie does not look 75 years old.
 The B&W picture is just that: black and white, and largely free of any unpleasant gray hue.
 Needless to say, the black levels and contrast are both outstanding.
 The sharpness is also remarkably vivid (particularly in the handful of outdoor scenes) while maintaining incredible detail and texture (check out the threads on the uniforms).
 The only hiccup I noticed took place early on, where it appears damage to the negative crept into the edge of the opening credits.

 The DTS-HD Master Audio 2.0 French track doesn’t fare quite as well as the video transfer, but is still impressive.
-Though it’s not the most immersive track I’ve heard (the most background noise we get is the low rumble of vehicles in the distance), it is surprisingly dynamic.
+By virtue of being a stereo presentation, this obviously isn’t the most immersive track I’ve heard (the most background noise we get is the low rumble of vehicles in the distance), but it remains surprisingly dynamic.
 When prisoners start playing flutes at the beginning of the climactic escape attempt, there’s a subtle, noticeable difference between the sound of the flutes inside a room with closed windows and the louder volume when someone opens one up.
 The quality of the sound effects is also strong (especially the marching), as is the presentation of Joseph Kosma’s score.
 The biggest issue comes — despite the heroic efforts of the restoration team — with the inevitable hollowness of the soundtrack.
 Then again, that’s an issue with films from that era in general and I wouldn’t want them to overwork the negative.
 More importantly, it doesn’t impede the dialogue from coming through intelligibly.
 The DTS-HD Master Audio 2.0 track is also available in German.

 All of the bonus material is presented in HD.
 You also have the option of getting the Blu-ray menu in English, French or German.